riddle-me-ruben/muscle-mind/how_to_setup.md

 <img src="docs/setup/source_control.png" alt="Image" width="200">

 Once you have it installed, click the clone repository button, then click clone from GitHub, then allow, then sign in with your username and password, and click continue.
 Give it all permission or always allows (this will make it smoother).
-Once you are signed in, click on clone repository once again, and paste `https://github.com/riddle-me-ruben/muscle-mind.git`, it will a`sk you where you want to save it.
+Once you are signed in, click on clone repository once again, and paste `https://github.com/riddle-me-ruben/muscle-mind.git`, it will ask you where you want to save it.
 Open the folder using VSCode and you should now see the files!

 You won't be able to make changes on GitHub if I didn't get your GitHub username.
 Put it in the excel sheet or just msg me so I can add you.

 ## 3. Install python (if you haven't) and create a virtual enviornment
 Check to see if you have python by running `python --version` in the terminal in VSCode.
 If you don't, install it and get it working with VSCode.
+If you are on mac try `python3 --version`.
+Only proceed once you have it installed.

 If you do have python, we are going to create what is called a "virtual enviornment" which is basically a fake terminal that you use whenever you need to install a bunch of libraries.
 This way, these libraries won't be installed on your system and if you mess something up then it won't affect it.

-Create the virtual enviornment by running `Ctrl + Shift + P` (Windows) or `CMD + Shift + P`, then in the search menu search for Python: Select Interpreter.
-Click the create virtual enviornment and install the requirements.txt.<br>
+Create the virtual enviornment by entering in vscode `Ctrl + Shift + P` (Windows) or `CMD + Shift + P`, then in the search menu search for `Python: Select Interpreter`.
+Click the create virtual enviornment and install the `requirements.txt`.<br>

 If you are on windows, make sure you select new COMMAND PROMPT in vscode and NOT powershell and make sure you have `(.venv)` before your terminal name.
-If you want to deactivate type `deactivate`
+If you want to get out of the enviornment (deactivate) enter `deactivate` into the terminal.
+You should see the `venv` go away but if it doesn't change the python interpreter using the instructions above.

 <img src="docs/setup/venv.png" alt="Image" width="200">